Chapter 11 - Inadmissibility Determination

 The concern should be based on information in the A-file, information that is revealed by the applicant or another applicant during an interview, or information revealed during a background investigation.

 Where relevant, the information contained in the medical examination can be used to determine whether other grounds of inadmissibility may apply.
 For instance, health is one factor to consider when determining if someone is inadmissible on public charge grounds.
-This factor must, however, be considered in light of all other factors specified by law and in standard public charge guidance.
+This factor must, however, be considered in light of all other factors specified by law.

 An applicant may be inadmissible on criminal grounds if he or she has admitted to committing certain controlled substance violations.
 An applicant may acknowledge to a civil surgeon or a panel physician that he or she has used a controlled substance, which the physician then may annotate on the medical documentation.